About Title I

 WHAT DOES IT MEAN TO BE A TITLE I SCHOOL?

 Title I is a federal program that was established to narrow the gap in academic achievement between low-income students and their peers by providing supplemental funding to school districts.
-Title I is included as part of the larger No Child Left Behind Act of 2001.
+Title I is included as part of the larger Every Student Succeeds Act of 2015 (ESSA).
 BB Comer Elementary uses Title I funding for a variety of purposes.
 Teachers who provide supplemental instruction are employed for each of the district's Title I schools.
 Supplemental instructional materials and educational technology are purchased as well.

 Our school is classified as a schoolwide school.
 In a schoolwide school, all students enrolled at the school may receive benefits from Title I services.
 The Talladega County School district maintains a Title I Plan for the district.

 As a requirement for receiving Title I funds, BBCES develops a Continuous Improvement Plan.
 This is a detailed plan of how the faculty, administration, parents and students will utilize the Title I funds to improve academic achievement.
 The plan is based upon a comprehensive needs assessment.
 This allows the Continuous Improvement Team to address the most critical needs.
 The local school budget for Title I funds is developed by the team to meet accountability standards and improve student achievement.
 This is schoolwide authority.
 The CIP can be found at the school or at the Talladega County Schools' central office.
 For additional information about the Title I program, you may contact Mrs. Brashear or Mrs. Danford.